SwissOpenEM/LS_Metadata_reader/README.md

 simple parser for the two common life-science EM metadata output formats, written in go

 ## Requirements
-Benefits from setting an environmental variable "MPCPATH" to define the path of data acquistisions mirrored on the microscope PC in EPU.
+Benefits from setting the "MPCPATH" variable in the .config file (using LS_reader_version --c) to define the path of data acquistisions mirrored on the microscope PC in EPU.
 Will work regardless if pointed to the xmls/mdocs otherwise.

 ## Usage
 Chose the appropriate binary from the [Releases](https://github.com/SwissOpenEM/LS_Metadata_reader/releases), then: